-Lemon balm is one of the first herbs ever to be used in medicinal purposes.
+Lemon balm is one of the first herbs ever to be used for medicinal purposes.
 Ancient Greek physicists used it to treat almost all skin wounds as well as some mental conditions.
 It was said to be the favorite herb of goddess Diana.

-To this day, lemon balm has many medicinal uses, some left over from ancient times and some discovered in more recent times.
+To this day, lemon balm has many medicinal uses, some leftover from ancient times and some discovered in more recent times.
 Some are well documented and proven, while others are still debated about and being looked into.
-Here’s a short list of what lemon balm is used for and how does it help:
+Here’s a shortlist of what lemon balm is used for and how does it help:

 1. Insomnia – many studies have investigated lemon balm’s use in treating insomnia and anxiety, and it’s generally agreed on its positive effect on people who suffer from these ailments.
-Especially recommended is a combination of lemon balm and other herbs like valerian, hops and chamomile.
+Especially recommended is a combination of lemon balm and other herbs like valerian, hops, and chamomile.

 2. Indigestion – lemon balm has been used traditionally to improve digestion and to soothe gastrointestinal ailments.
-Lemon balm is often mixed with other herbs for stronger effect on digestion as well.
-For example, adding peppermint is great for calming upset stomach.
+Lemon balm is often mixed with other herbs for a stronger effect on digestion as well.
+For example, adding peppermint is great for calming an upset stomach.

-3. Herpes lesions and cold sores – lemon balm contains flavonoids, phenolic acids and other substances with antiviral properties which help fight off herpes.
+3. Herpes lesions and cold sores – lemon balm contains flavonoids, phenolic acids, and other substances with antiviral properties which help fight off herpes.
 You can apply it directly to the wounds.
 It’s especially effective in oral and genital areas.